 FinTech overseas money transfer companies tend to give their customers multiple payment methods from which to choose.
-Paying through a bank account transfer is typically the most cost effective.
+Paying through a national bank account transfer is typically the most cost effective.
 Not all companies accept payments via debit and credit cards.
 Ones that do tend to charge added fees for card payments.
 Some of the other methods you might get to choose from include ACH, Google Pay, Apple Pay, SOFORT, POLi, and iDEAL.

 6. Transfer Online, Over The Phone, Or In Person

 FinTech has simplified how and when people initiate overseas money transfers.
 With access to an Internet-enabled computer or smartphone, you can make a cross-border fund transfer from practically anywhere, at any time.
 Some companies let you initiate transfers by speaking to currency brokers over the phone.
 You can also find alternatives that let you send cash from physical locations.